TitleCase.py #!/usr/bin/env python3 eval(input().title())

 A modern rerun of a SHA2017 challenge...The service reads your input, applies Python’s

-string method to it, and then passes the result intoeval()
+.title()string method to it, and then passes the result intoeval().Example from the challenge:

 # TitleCase.py #!/usr/bin/env python3 eval(input().title())